jayanthagopala/swift-portfolio-app/README.md

 ## Usage

-- Add investments using the "Add" tab
+- Navigate between Summary and Add tabs using the tab bar
-- Update existing investments using the "Update" option
 - View your overall portfolio on the "Summary" tab
-- Monitor your portfolio growth on the "Growth" tab
+- Add or update asset values using the "Add" tab
+- Use the date picker to select specific dates for entries
+- View currency conversions automatically

+## Technical Details

+The app uses several key technologies:
+- SwiftUI for the user interface
+- Combine for reactive programming
+- FileManager for data persistence
+- URLSession for currency exchange rate fetching

 ## License